Skip to main content

 Concrete TypeLayers EquivalentNotes

-TokenTaggingpub.layers.annotation#annotationLayer with kind="token-tag"Concrete's TokenTagging is a flat list of TaggedToken objects.
+TokenTaggingpub.layers.annotation.annotationLayer with kind="token-tag"Concrete's TokenTagging is a flat list of TaggedToken objects.
 Layers uses annotationLayer with kind="token-tag" and discriminates by subkind (pos, ner, lemma, morph, etc.).
 The TaggedToken.tag field maps to annotation.label.

-TaggedTokenpub.layers.annotation#annotationTaggedToken.tokenIndexannotation.tokenIndex; TaggedToken.tagannotation.label.
+TaggedTokenpub.layers.annotation.defs#annotationTaggedToken.tokenIndexannotation.tokenIndex; TaggedToken.tagannotation.label.

 Entity Annotations